Connect with others who understand.

 Overview

-Depakene is a prescription drug approved by the Food and Drug Administration (FDA) to treat epilepsy.
-Depakene is sometimes prescribed to treat depressive symptoms in people with bipolar disorder.
-Since the FDA has not approved Depakene specifically for this usage, it is considered “off-label.”
-Depakene is also known by its drug name, Valproic acid.
-Depakene is an anticonvulsant.
-In cases of depression, Depakene works as a mood stabilizer.
-Depakene is believed to work by changing the balance of neurotransmitters in the brain.
+Depakene was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat epilepsy.
+Depakene was sometimes prescribed to treat depressive symptoms in people with bipolar disorder.
+Since the FDA had not approved Depakene specifically for this usage, it was considered “off-label.”
+Depakene was also known by its drug name, valproic acid.

 Side effects

-The FDA-approved label for Depakene lists common side effects including dizziness, drowsiness, weakness, blurred or double vision, ringing in the ears (tinnitus), unsteadiness, tremors, hair loss, strange taste in the mouth, diarrhea, constipation, and upset stomach.
-Rare but serious side effects listed for Depakene include liver damage, pancreatitis, and suicidal thoughts.
+The FDA-approved label for Depakene listed common side effects including dizziness, drowsiness, weakness, blurred or double vision, tinnitus (ringing in the ears), unsteadiness, tremors, hair loss, strange taste in the mouth, diarrhea, constipation, and upset stomach.

 For more details about this treatment, visit:

-Depakene – RxList
+Depakene Capsules — Drugs.com